-Buprenorphine offers some advantages over methadone, a common replacement therapy for opiate addiction.
-Buprenorphine is longer-lasting so patients may not have to take it as often as methadone.
+Buprenorphine offers some advantages over methadone, common replacement therapy for opiate addiction.
+Buprenorphine is longer-lasting, so patients may not have to take it as often as methadone.
 The medication offers patients the convenience of a take-home supply, whereas those on methadone must report daily to a clinic.
-Opiate replacement or medical-assisted treatment (MAT) be helpful for many who wishes to delay the withdrawal symptoms, while still taking opioids.
+Opiate replacement or medical-assisted treatment (MAT) helps many who wish to delay the withdrawal symptoms while still taking opioids.

 What is the Best Option for Suboxone Addiction Treatment?

 Suboxone has been called a “life-saver” medication with the potential to reduce addictive behaviors.
-This drug does, however, have a very real potential for addiction and physical dependence.
-There is safe, medically-supervised treatment for opiate addiction, including those drugs used in replacement therapy.
+However, this drug has a genuine potential for addiction and physical dependence.
+There is safe, medically-supervised treatment for opiate addiction, including those used in replacement therapy.
 Opiate-free treatment programs are ideal for those who wish to become entirely independent from narcotic medications.

-A medical treatment, such as Rapid detox combined with psychotherapy, can make a world of difference when buprenorphine addiction is a concern.
+A medical treatment, such as Rapid detox combined with psychotherapy, can make a world of difference when buprenorphine addiction concerns.
 Contact us today and speak with an expert about your treatment options.
 The sooner you get help, the faster you can begin an opioid-free life.

 Learn more about Buprenorphine Treatments